Everything I Thought It Was: Singles

-"Selfish" was released as the album's first single on January 25, 2024.
-The song's official music video premiered on the same day.
-It debuted at number 19 on the US Billboard Hot 100, marking Timberlake's highest debut in six years on the chart.
-It became his 39th career solo entry on the Hot 100, and his 29th to reach the top 40.
+"Selfish" was released as the first single from Everything I Thought It Was on January 25, 2024, and its official music video premiered the same day.
+The song debuted at number 19 on the US Billboard Hot 100, becoming his 39th solo-career entry on the Hot 100, and his 29th to reach the top 40.
 In Canada, the track debuted and peaked at number 22 on the Canadian Hot 100.

-"No Angels" was released as the second single; an official music video, directed by Ti West, was released on March 15, 2024.
+"No Angels" was released as the album's second single; an official music video was directed by Ti West and released on March 15, 2024.
 He performed the single live on Jimmy Kimmel Live!.
-"Drown" was teased by Timberlake in an Instagram post on February 19, 2024, and released as a promotional single on February 23.
-The song later impacted on Italian radio as the album's third single.
+Timberlake teased "Drown" in an Instagram post on February 19, 2024, and released it as a promotional single on February 23.
+"Drown" later impacted Italian radio as the album's third single.

 Tour

-Timberlake promoted the album on The Forget Tomorrow World Tour, which began on April 29, 2024, in Vancouver, Canada.
-In March 2024, prior to the tour launching, Trace William Cowen of Complex reported that The Forget Tomorrow World Tour had become Timberlake's fastest selling tour to date.
-They stated that the tour had amassed over $140 million globally in initial ticket sales from over 70 dates and that more than one million attendees are expected.
-Cowen concluded that "Justin Timberlake's Forget Tomorrow World Tour Is Set to Become His Biggest Yet."
-On February 23, 2024, Timberlake announced summer 2024 Europe tour dates.
-On May 20, 2024, Pollstar announced that nine additional shows were added due to "overwhelming demand" and reported that over 1 million tickets were already sold, becoming Timberlake's fastest selling tour to date.
+Timberlake promoted Everything I Thought It Was with The Forget Tomorrow World Tour, which began on April 29, 2024, in Vancouver, Canada.
+The tour became Timberlake's fastest-selling to date, amassing over $140 million globally in initial ticket sales, with over one million expected attendees.
+On February 23, 2024, Timberlake announced mid-2024 Europe tour dates.
+On May 20, 2024, Pollstar announced nine additional shows were added due to "overwhelming demand".
 The Forget Tomorrow World Tour received generally positive reviews.